Plan to Change the Procedures for Assigning Co-pending Trademark Applications to Examining Attorneys

 The best method of ensuring consistency in the examination of applications filed by the same applicant is to have the same examining attorney review such applications.
 However, if an applicant files a large number of co-pending applications, it may not be practicable for the Office to assign all of the applications to a single examining attorney.

 The new system for assigning co-pending applications attempts to balance the sometimes-conflicting goals of ensuring consistency and processing applications in a timely manner.
 The following is a summary of the new procedures:

 - Ownership search : When assigning a new application to an examining attorney, FAST will determine whether the applicant has any other unassigned pending applications filed during a specified period of time, generally about three months from the application filing date.

 - Ten (10) or fewer co-pending applications : If the applicant has ten (10) or fewer unassigned co-pending applications, FAST will assign all of the co-pending applications to the same examining attorney.

 - More than ten (10) co-pending applications : If the applicant has more than ten (10) unassigned co-pending applications, the first ten (10) unassigned applications will be assigned to same examining attorney.

 - Docket management : If an applicant has a large number of co-pending applications, FAST may assign the examining attorney up to nine (9) more applications than the examining attorney requested.
-If the examining attorney believes he or she will be unable to examine all of the assigned applications within seven (7) days, the examining attorney should request an extension of time from his or her managing or senior attorney.
+If the examining attorney believes they will be unable to examine all of the assigned applications within seven (7) days, the examining attorney should request an extension of time from their managing or senior attorney.

 The policy regarding conflicting applications, namely, two or more pending applications that are filed by different applicants and may ultimately require a refusal of registration under §2(d) of the Trademark Act, has not changed.
 See TMEP §702.03(b).